MichaelG-B/Capstone_Project/README.md

 **Preprocessing Data/Feature Selection**

 After creating a new data frame with the features and target variable to be used in this neural network model there were a few features that still needed to be cleaned and transformed.
-The Crash_Date feature had entirely too many values and I decided to create another column named ‘Crash_Year’ that only pulled the year from the date column.
+The Crash_Date feature had entirely too many values and it was decided to create another column named ‘Crash_Year’ that only pulled the year from the date column.
 This reduced the amount of unique feature values from 831 to 11.
 Latitude and Longitude had null values that needed to be removed.
 Empty string values from the Pilot_Status and Pilot_Egress columns were dropped.
 ** After this data cleaning there were 1134 rows and 8 columns of usable data.

 **Binning/Encoding**

-The Summarized_Name (Aircraft name) originally had 26 unique values and I was able to bin name counts less than 18 into 1 category, resulting in 	 11 unique values for this feature.
+The Summarized_Name (Aircraft name) originally had 26 unique values and we were able to bin name counts less than 18 into 1 category, resulting in 	 11 unique values for this feature.
 The target variable needed to be converted from the 14 unique values to a binomial:
  - KIA = 0
  - Survived = 1